BI Leadership Capability Assessment Framework

 Management

-Does the BI function have a structured operating model — Agile delivery, prioritisation governance, and quality-gated execution?
+Does the BI function have a structured operating model — Agile delivery, prioritization governance, and quality-gated execution?

 🤝